Mixxxxer/AgeRanger/README.md

 - AgeRanger.Tests.Integration - Basic Integration tests that may have a dependancy on disk, network etc.
 - AgeRanger.Tests.Functional - Basic functional test demoinstrating selenium web driver.

+NOTE: I have not made an attempt to complete code coverage but ranther attempted to demonstrate my understanding of the various types of testing.

 **NuGet Packages**

 Only listing packages that I spesifically added.